HydrogenX27/sender_receiver/README.md

 - There are also folders corresponding to errors when sending or receiving files (**./data/sent_error** and **./data/received_error**).

+- To remove containers and images execute

+    `./down.sh`

 ---
 ## Notes

 - To transmit the files over a network we are using sockets.
-Depending on the use case and/or infraestructure, we could use an sftp or a web server instead.
+Depending on the use case and/or infraestructure, we could use higuer level tools like an sftp or a web server instead.
 Both of which could provide encryption (if we use an SSL connection for the web server).
 This way we shouldn't worry about encrypting and decrypting the files.

 - For encryption we are using a symmetric algorithm, so we assume that there is a secure way to distribute the key.
 If that is not the case we must use an asymmetric algorithm like RSA.

 - The private key is passed as an environment variable.
 It could also be generated automatically while deployment with an init container.

 - We added a checksum to check the integrity of the file.

+- The slowest part of the pipeline is the conversion from json to xml which relies on a third party library.

+- Depending on the rate of file to transmit or the size of the files, the code could be optimized for the use case.

 - Next steps could be: